 The Joint Committee is comprised of two members from each constituent authority.
-During 2019/20, the Chair of the Joint Committee was Councillor Lawrence O'Neill of West Dunbartonshire Council and the Vice-

-Chair was Councillor David Wilson of Inverclyde Council.
+During 2020/21, the Chair of the Joint Committee was Councillor Lawrence O'Neill of West Dunbartonshire Council and Chair was Councillor David Wilson of Inverclyde Council.
 A Joint Committee is not a separate legal entity, therefore, to ensure its actions have legal effect it must appoint a 'lead authority' with legal personality to act on its behalf to implement its decisions.
 The lead authority appointed to act for Clydeplan is currently Renfrewshire Council.

 The Joint Committee is supported by a Steering Group comprising the SDP Manager and the Chief Planning Officers (or their representatives) of each of the member authorities.
-The Steering Group meets at least four times a year to consider SDP reviews, consultations and reports to be presented to the Joint Committee and the work programme to be undertaken by the core team for the SDP.
+The Steering Group meets at least four times a year to consider SDP and regional spatial planning related activity, consultations and reports presented to the Joint Committee on the work programme to be undertaken by the Clydeplan Core Team.

-The Glasgow Clyde Valley Green Network Partnership (GCVGNP) has a strong relationship with Clydeplan and an overview of the Partnership is provided at Note 7: Green Network Partnership on page 18.
+The Glasgow Clyde Valley Green Network Partnership (GCVGNP) has a strong relationship with Clydeplan and an overview of the Partnership is provided at Note 8: Green Network Partnership on page 19.

-Strategic Development Plan
+Strategic Development